ultrabug/py3status/doc/README.md

 ######cached_until

 This tells py3status how long it should consider your response valid before it should re-run the method to get a fresh response.
 In our example our response will not need to be updated so we can use the special `self.py3.CACHE_FOREVER` constant.
 This tells py3status to consider our response always valid.

 ####self.py3

-This is a special object that gets injected into Py3status modules.
+This is a special object that gets injected into py3status modules.
 It helps provide functionality for the module, such as the `CACHE_FOREVER` constant.
+Read more here: [Py3 module helper](#py3)

 ## <a name="example_2"></a>Example 2: Configuration parameters